junxit/us-congress-bills-110/metadata.md

 - 2008-09-23 — Placed on the Union Calendar, Calendar No. 569.
 - 2008-09-23 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-873.
 - 2008-09-23 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-873.
+- 2008-09-24 — Considered as unfinished business. (consideration: CR H9406)
+- 2008-09-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 9/23/2008 H8671-8673)
+- 2008-09-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 9/23/2008 H8671-8673)